How to Start an eBay Business: 15 Tips

 To compete with other ecommerce sites, your eBay business should offer returns.
-You can customize return options and choose whether you or the buyer pay for return shipping.
+It’s best to deal with returns as quickly as possible so as not to upset the customer.
+You can customize return options and choose whether you or the buyer pay for return shipping via your account settings.

 With this free seller tool, you can access a dashboard to see how your listings are performing, quickly list new items, and see the status of orders and returns.
 Viewing this data regularly helps you improve your listings for better results.

 If you’re an eBay Stores subscriber, you can use eBay Seller Hub to create promotions, discounts, and other marketing messages.

 Consider your Seller profile as your eBay reputation.
 When you receive positive reviews and ratings, you’ll add clout to your seller account—which is why it is extremely important to prioritize good service.
 Positive reviews make your business more appealing to customers and can also help your products rank in eBay.

 Furthermore, having a good Seller profile will give you more leverage with eBay.
 For instance, you may be able to get an increase in listing limits if you’re known as a highly reputable merchant.

 Because positive reviews are so important for the success of your business, you need to be proactive about seeking them out.
 If you delivered excellent service to a customer and they were pleased with their experience, ask them to leave a review.